choudhary-archit/mainsite/content/blog/git-and-a-history-of-version-control-software.md

 perform other version control actions.
-Actually, I would not be surprised if the average Mercurial user knew more about how Mercurial works than the average Git user who does not know how Git works, simply because many, many more people use Git and Mercurial[^13] and this includes people who are not professional programmers.
+Actually, I would not be surprised if the average Mercurial user knew more about how Mercurial works than the average Git user who does not know how Git works, simply because many, many more people use Git than Mercurial[^13] and this includes people who are not professional programmers.
 But Git, from my experience, is not easy to use; this is summarised best by the following XKCD comic:[^14]